Overview of Pemphigus

 - Take a blood sample.
 Antibody levels in your blood can help determine the severity of the disease.
 This blood test may also be used later on to see if treatment is working.

 Treatment of Pemphigus

-Symptoms of pemphigus may go away after many years of treatment, although some patients will need to keep taking medications to keep the disease under control.
-You should report any problems or side effects from medications to your doctor.
+Symptoms of pemphigus may go away after many years of treatment, but most people need to continue taking medications to keep the disease under control.
+Treatment for pemphigus may involve the following medications:

 - Antibiotics, antivirals, and antifungal medications to control or prevent infections.

 If the above treatments do not work or pemphigus is severe, other treatments may be considered.
 These treatments include: